Tabs and tab variants

 Here’s an example of how a tabs implementation renders:

 Tabs display in the left sidebar by default.
-To display them horizontally, set tabs-placement to header in your layout configuration.
+To display them horizontally, set tabs-placement to header.

 Tab variants